 Power Source

 Electric chainsaws are available in both corded and cordless models.
 Mobility is the main factor to consider when deciding between the two, as a cordless electric chainsaw removes the limitations set by a cord’s length and eliminates the risk of cutting the cord during use.
-However, cordless chainsaws possess less cutting power than their corded counterparts, which can make them less effective at heavy-duty cutting jobs.
+However, cordless chainsaws possess less cutting power than their corded counterparts, making them less effective at heavy-duty cutting jobs.

 Size